 Detailed Incident Response and Breach Notification

 One area where many templates fall short is incident response.
 The IRS requires tax preparers to notify the IRS upon discovering a data breach, and most states impose their own notification timelines (commonly 30-72 hours).
-A compliant template must include specific breach response procedures — not a generic placeholder.
+A compliant template must include specific breach response procedures, not a generic placeholder.
 Our all-in-one compliance package provides a detailed incident response companion resource for this section.

 The IRS Model WISP Template: Strengths and Real Limitations

 In August 2022, the IRS Security Summit released a model WISP template specifically designed for tax professionals.
-This was a meaningful step forward — before its release, many firms were adapting generic IT security policies that lacked IRS-specific language entirely.
+This was a meaningful step forward, before its release, many firms were adapting generic IT security policies that lacked IRS-specific language entirely.
+The IRS model covers the primary requirements of Publication 4557 and includes sections on physical security, network security, employee responsibilities, and incident response.

-The IRS model covers the core requirements of Publication 4557 and includes sections on physical security, network security, employee responsibilities, and incident response.
-However, the IRS model has meaningful gaps that accountants should understand before adopting it unchanged.
+However, the IRS model has gaps that accountants should understand before adopting it unchanged.

 FTC Safeguards Rule gaps: The IRS template was not updated to fully reflect the 2023 Safeguards Rule amendments, which added specific requirements for penetration testing, continuous monitoring, and access control logging for firms above the 5,000-record threshold.

-No vendor risk management framework: The template does not include a structured process for evaluating third-party vendors — a specific requirement under both the Safeguards Rule and NIST SP 800-171.
+No vendor risk management framework: The template does not include a structured process for evaluating third-party vendors, a specific requirement under both the Safeguards Rule and NIST SP 800-171.

-Generic incident response section: The breach notification language lacks state-specific guidance and does not walk through the IRS e-services notification process step by step — leaving firms uncertain about what to do when minutes matter.
+Generic incident response section: The breach notification language lacks state-specific guidance and does not walk through the IRS e-services notification process step by step, leaving firms uncertain about what to do when minutes matter.

 The IRS model is an excellent starting point, but treating it as a finished compliance product leaves your firm exposed.
 The strongest approach is to use the IRS template as a foundation and layer in the additional controls required by the Safeguards Rule, NIST guidance, and your state's data security laws.
+Our IRS Publication 5708 sample WISP walkthrough covers how to interpret the IRS's own annotated example.

 How to Implement Your WISP: Step-by-Step